Risk Management System

 System risk refers to the risk of loss due to a computer system breakdown or malfunction, system defects, or improper computer use.
 DBJ has implemented the following internal processes to optimize system risk management and properly manage risk with regard to system risk.
 The System Risk Management Division is responsible for managing DBJ’s system risk centrally, based on its system risk management regulations.
 By determining security standards from a variety of viewpoints—from information system planning and development to operation and use—the department extends the risk management system bank-wide and addresses appropriate system risk management operations.

 In addition to managing comprehensive risks based on risk exposure, DBJ performs stress tests on its own capital adequacy in order to ensure uninterrupted financial functions, including Crisis Response Operations, while maintaining the soundness of management under stressful conditions.
-These stress tests are also used to evaluate the degree of impact on our own capital from the creation of and changes to medium-term management plans and business plans, as well as in the examination of possible responses to various management issues.
+These stress tests are also used in evaluating the degree of impact on our own capital from the creation of and changes to medium term management plans and business plans, as well as in examining of possible responses to various management issues.

-Based on the latest forecasts for economic conditions, these stress tests involve scenarios that also take into account DBJ’s financial position.
-We also verify the adequacy of our cash liquidity risk management, through reevaluations of our capital adequacy by factoring in various scenarios for how risk exposure increases as a result of erosion in our own capital and of changes in our portfolio of loans and investments.
+Based on the latest forecasts for economic conditions, these stress tests take into account DBJ’s financial position in various scenarios for challenging conditions, such as a major economic recession or strong market stressors.
+We evaluate whether financial functions can be smoothly executed and adequate financial health maintained under stressful conditions, by factoring in various scenarios for how risk exposure and risk-weighted assets increase as a result of erosion of our own capital, and of changes in our portfolio of loans and investments.

 Business Continuity Initiatives